-Most women who perform self-intermittent catheterization sit on the toilet.
-(The shorter length Cure Twist $^{\text{\tiny M}}$ is ideal for this technique because the shorter catheter is less likely to touch the toilet.)
-Other self-intermittent catheterization positions include sitting in a chair or wheelchair or lying down with pillows behind the back.
-Do what is most comfortable for you to pass the catheter into the urethra.
+Most women who perform self-intermittent catheterization sit on the toilet or nearby in a chair or wheelchair when they pass the catheter into the urethra.
+Other women may perform it lying down with pillows behind their backs.
+Do what is most comfortable for you.
 Initially you may want to use a mirror to help visualize the urethral opening where the catheter is inserted.
+The mirror can be placed on a low stool in front of the toilet seat.
 It may take time for you to locate the proper opening.
 Eventually most women learn to catheterize by touch and feel.